 So now I am left with a bed that is unusable, my daughter is sleeping on a mattress in the floor because we cannot put it on the bed without the slats.
 I am out over $200 for the bed which we can't use and mattress which only fits IKEA beds.
 So now my only choice is to either drive 4 hours round trip and spend $50 on gas to pick up a $10 item or wait however long it takes to get through their "home shopping line" and then pay to have the slats shipped to me all because their employees are either idiots or liars.

-Recently moving to Manhattan from the West Coast, I needed to furnish my apartment, and was thrilled to learn about the free water taxi on the weekend to Ikea Brooklyn.
-Not having been to Ikea in years, I didn't realize my joy would stop there.
+BROOKLYN, NEW YORK -- The post-traumatic stress was not worth the low prices.
+Recently moving to Manhattan from the West Coast, I needed to furnish my apartment, and was thrilled to learn about the free water taxi on the weekend to IKEA Brooklyn.
+Not having been to IKEA in years, I didn't realize my joy would stop there.
 I roamed through the store writing down the silly Swedish furniture I wanted to purchase.
 When I asked a sales associate how I get the big ticket items, he told me that they would print me out a paper and I was to give that to the cashier.

 With this information, I filled up a cart with smaller items, breezed through the Self-Service section thinking that was for people who wanted their furniture today, and cruised to the checkout line.
 When I gave the women my print-outs from the sofa and bedding section, she looked at me like I was crazy.
 She told me I needed to load these items onto a cart and physically push them through the checkout line, and then proceed to Home Delivery.
 That is when I looked at her like she was crazy.
 This woman expected me, a small 22 year, plus one female friend to lift a queen mattress, a queen MDF bed platform AND a sofa?
 Yup, as confirmed by another employee, she did.

-SO, I pay for my items in the cart, leave them stranded with my friend, and go back to the Self Service section, and TRIED to recruit an Ikea team member to help me.
+SO, I pay for my items in the cart, leave them stranded with my friend, and go back to the Self Service section, and TRIED to recruit an IKEA team member to help me.
 I found one, and they radioed on what obviously must have been a toy radio because it did not work to another employee to help me.
 I was instructed to wait in the aisle, and they would come immediately come to assist me pull the huge furniture on to the small cart.
-Well, Ikea's socialist politics must obviously transcend boundaries because at Ikea we are all equal.
+Well, IKEA's socialist politics must obviously transcend boundaries because at Ikea we are all equal.
 Nobody came to help me.
 Nobody.
 I was so pathetic trying to pull the mattress that New Yorkers took pity on me.

 I tried the "customer service" method again, which did not work, again, to get the sofa.
 I waited for more kind hearted civilians to help me, but this time I was out of luck.
 Then, magically, MAGICALLY, I just happened to see the exact sofa I wanted on a cart and completely abandoned in an aisle.
 Out of desperation I took the cart.
 I apologize to whomever's cart/sofa I stole.
 It was wrong.
 I'm sure the sofa will be a giant form of bad karma sitting in my living room.
 At this point, I thought my luck was going to change.
 No.

 I return to my friend in line with my bed and the cart is broken stuck in the middle of the checkout line.
 Nobody is helping.
 People are obviously annoyed that this is blocking two checkout lines.
 The woman at the register is telling my friend that she needs to get the bed off the cart and get another cart, and THEN push it through the line.
 Seriously.
 This is when I threw a fit.
-After a number of f-bombs and other words I shouldn't have said in front of small children, one female employee came to help us push the bed.
-(Thank you whoever you are.)
+After a number of f-bombs and other words I shouldn't have said in front of small children, one female employee came to help us push the bed (Thank you whoever you are.).